i4Ds/IRISreader/README.md

 __Warning__:

-IRISreader is currently under heavy development and not yet available in a stable version.
+IRISreader is under constant development and a stable version cannot always be guaranteed.
 Documentation is available but might not reflect the newest additions.

 ## Installation ##